Dinakaranmk/Python-project/README.md

-Check if two PDF documents are identical with Python Python is an interpreted and general purpose programming language.
+Check if two PDF documents are identical with Python.
+Python is an interpreted and general purpose programming language.
 It is a Object-Oriented and Procedural paradigms programming language.
 There are various types of modules imported in python such as difflib, hashlib.

 Modules used: